Why Manage deer?

 When deer feed in woodland they pick tender young leaves & shoots from the ground up to 2mtrs high - young trees, wildflowers & herbs are top of the menu.

-You can see this ‘browse line’ for yourself when next out for a walk – there will be a distinct line where higher out of reach foliage starts down to the wood floor where deer feed.
-In uncontrolled high deer population density areas they can strip all vegetation from the woodland floor, preventing new
+You can see this ‘browse line’ for yourself when next out for a walk – there will be a distinct line between out of reach foliage down to the wood floor where deer have cleared most of the vegetation.
+In uncontrolled high deer population density areas they can strip all vegetation from the woodland floor, preventing new young trees from replacing their parents, and remove the rich diversity of understory vegetation which woodland butterflies, insects, and songbirds feed & nest among.

 How we work:

-with a strict ‘cull plan’ - the aim is to establish a stable healthy population in balance with the ecosystem.
+Our wild deer are managed in accordance with a strict ‘cull plan’ - the aim is to establish a stable healthy population in balance with the ecosystem.

 The cull plan dictates a set number of deer of a specific age/sex to remove from the population.
 It’s based on deer-surveys/counts, likely birth and natural mortality rates, immigration & emigration of deer moving around, and a damage assessment of how deer are impacting more vulnerable species of flora & fauna or agricultural crops.

-Some days we’re lucky and bring home
+Some days we’re lucky and fill the larder, many others we’re not!